KSP-KOS/KOS/doc/source/language/user_functions.rst

 The above example contains a typo that causes a global variable to be made where you didn't mean to.
-You wanted to say "sum" but said "dum" and insted of that being an error, kerboscript happily said "okay, well since you're setting a variable name that doesn't exist yet, I'll make it for you implicitly" (and it ends up being a global).
+You wanted to say "sum" but said "dum" and instead of that being an error, kerboscript happily said "okay, well since you're setting a variable name that doesn't exist yet, I'll make it for you implicitly" (and it ends up being a global).